numboff/IndocatorWorkshop/README.md

 # IndocatorWorkshop
-This repository created to train my skills in using GitHub Desktop.
+This repository was created to train my skills in using GitHub Desktop.